coolandcodes/antro/PARSER_ALGOS_AND_GRAMMAR.md

 Regular Grammar Productions (RGP) for ANTRO scripting language (TOKENIZER) -- EBNF
 ==================================================================================

-The list of all valid tokens for Antro Language
+(* The list of all valid tokens for Antro Language - A purely functional language without much OOP *)

 - pound := "$" ; (* used in variable token definition *)